 The testing procedures of Apple and Android are often different.
 In this article, we will compare the major differences between the two.

-Differences between iOS and Android
+Differences in mobile testing between iOS and Android

 Open versus Closed System

 Apple devices use a closed system, which cannot be customized to the same extent as a Linux-based operating system.
 More specifically, the core component for all iOS devices is XNU.
 Most of the code is written in either Objective-C or C/C++.
 If you want to create an App for iOS, it has to be written to adhere to strict standards and approved by Apple before being released to the public.

 On the other hand, Android uses an open system.
 The source code is made available by Google under open-source licenses.
 Most of the time, it uses a Linux OS as the core.
 Any developer that wants to create an app can follow Google’s general rules.
 Native Android applications are developed using Java and the development frameworks (e.g., Kotlin) that can leverage Android’s Java API framework.

 Android updates experience a longer deployment cycle because there are many different devices.
 Testing whether the new functionality and software will work smoothly on various Android devices takes a long time.

 iOS has a single manufacturer; hence the testing and deployment cycle is faster.

 Device Screen Resolution & Layouts

 Because of the diversity of Android devices, they come in many different layouts and screen sizes.
 More layouts and sizes increase the probability of bugs and app inaccuracies, thus making testing more complicated.
 However, iOS devices come in standard screen sizes, making testing easier and faster.

 As mentioned before, Android OS devices come in all shapes and sizes.
 Because of this, when there is a software update, not all Android devices will receive the update simultaneously compared to iOS devices, where all users receive the update at the same time.